Paying people who receive benefits: Co-production and involvement

 Example: Employment and Support Allowance and Housing Benefit Open

 Jenny Thomas is in receipt of Employment and Support Allowance and Housing Benefit.
 She is asked to get involved with a University Research Hub study of integrated personal budgets.
 She is asked to attend three planning meetings over a three-week period and is offered £50 for each meeting plus her travel expenses.
 Jenny decides to accept and advises the Hub that she has to send in the Permitted Work form to DWP/Jobcentre Plus before she can start.
 Jenny fills in a PWI form and explains that she will be doing service user involvement and will be paid £50 a meeting once a week.
 She asks the University for a letter explaining that she is being consulted as service user involvement and this is not work.
-Jenny takes a copy of the PW1 form to keep for herself and sends the form and the letter from the University by recorded delivery and keeps the receipt.
+Jenny completes the PW1 form and takes a copy of the PW1 form to keep for herself.
+She sends the form and the letter from the University by recorded delivery and keeps the receipt.
 She may not hear back from Jobcentre Plus so this is her proof.